CCDirectLink/crosscode-re-docs/gui/faces.md

 The x-axis is more variable and depends on which side its on.

+One person only:
 LEFT is 32px.

 RIGHT is 408px.

-*Note: Assumes dimensions are 568px, 320px.
+*Note: Assumes screen dimensions are 568px by 320px.